xtuml/bridgepoint/doc-bridgepoint/notes/10030_test_update_int.md

 7.1.4  UI Canvas Suite 1
 7.1.5  UI Canvas Suite 3

-7.2  Run build with test on the server for dev branch `keithbrown/10030_test_update` and verify success
+7.2  Run build with test on the server for dev branch `keithbrown/10030_test_update` and verify success in the modified suites

 ### 8. User Documentation